 However, in our view the Council need to be more transparent in setting out the savings they need to achieve in their medium term financial plan.
-The figure reported at the time of our review was £1.066m, however, when the additional "savings still to be found" from within the individual categories are added to this, we can see that in actual fact the Council needs to find £1.823m.
+The figure reported at the time of our review was £4.8m, however, when the additional "savings still to be found" from within the individual categories are added to this, we can see that in actual fact the Council needs to find £6.2m.
+The Council have since demonstrated that they are regularly updating their savings plans and have identified further savings, reducing this budget gap to £2.9m.

 The Council has implemented a policy (originally established during 2017/18) and have purchased significant commercial property, some of which is outside its boundary.
-Significant purchases (£26.4m) were made in 2018/19 and more options are being evaluated.
+Significant purchases (£26.7m) were made in 2018/19 and more options are being evaluated.
 Borrowing has been used for investments.